Bluegrass music star David Davis dies from injuries following car accident

 Long term weather forecast

-Temperature fluctuation will be substantial in the upcoming days.
-The maximum temperature will vary between 51.8°F and 73.4°F, while the lowest nightly temperature variation will be also considerable, as the minimum temperature will be between 32°F and 53.6°F.
+Temperature differences will be noticeable in the upcoming days.
+Highs will range from 69.8°F to 84.2°F, while the difference in minimum temperatures will be also substantial, as the lowest temperatures will be recorded between 44.6°F and 66.2°F.

-Monday will be the warmest day, with a maximum temperature of 73.4°F; the coldest day will be Friday, with a maximum of 51.8°F.
+The hottest days in Oxford, Alabama, will be Wednesday and Thursday, with a maximum of 84.2°F; the coldest day will be Monday, with a maximum of 69.8°F.

 Recent Comments